-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 43 of 2013 (Federal Register of Legislation No.F2013L01136) determined under subsections 196B(2) and (8) of the VEA concerning erectile dysfunction. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that erectile dysfunction and death from erectile dysfunction can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning erectile dysfunction (Reasonable Hypothesis) (No. 72 of 2022).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 44 of 2013 (Federal Register of Legislation No. F2013L01137) determined under subsections 196B(3) and (8) of the VEA concerning erectile dysfunction. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that erectile dysfunction and death from erectile dysfunction can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning erectile dysfunction (Balance of Probabilities) (No. 73 of 2022).
 This Instrument will in effect replace the repealed Statement of Principles.